 8. Get A Real Christmas Tree

 Can you believe it?
 They actually have real, live Christmas trees that are perfect for RVs and small spaces.
 Lowes and Home Depot sell real 2.5’ “tabletop” Christmas trees that already come with a stand (including a water basin)!
-These are ideal for RVers because you get that wonderful Christmas tree fragrance but don’t have to worry about storing a tree all year.
+These are ideal for decorating travel trailers and for RVers because you get that wonderful Christmas tree fragrance but don’t have to worry about storing a tree all year.
 We keep a small bin of ornaments for our tree (we collect ornaments from all the places we travel to!)
 After Christmas, simply use your little tree as firewood!

 There you have it!
 You can absolutely make even a small space feel Christmas-cozy with minimal items that won’t require too much storage space after the holidays.
 Don’t forget your batteries (we love these rechargeable ones) as well as Command hooks for hanging!
 Comment below with your favorite way to decorate your small space, we’d love to hear!